-Personal independence payment (non-contributory, no means test): Paid to persons aged 16 to 64 with a long-term health condition or disability.
+Personal independence payment (noncontributory, non-means tested): Paid to persons aged 16 to 64 with a long-term health condition or disability.
 The person must have resided permanently in the United Kingdom for at least two of the last three years.
 The allowance is paid if difficulties with daily-living activities or mobility have existed for three months and are expected to last for at least nine months (paid immediately if terminally ill).

-Attendance allowance (non-contributory, no means test): Paid if the disability began at age 65 or older.
-Must have been disabled for at least six months unless terminally ill.
+Attendance allowance (noncontributory, non-means tested): Paid if the disability began at age 65 or older.
+Must have resided in the United Kingdom for at least two of the last three years and been disabled for at least six months unless terminally ill.

-Carer's allowance (non-contributory, partial means test): Paid to a person who forgoes full-time work to provide at least 35 hours a week of care for a person with a severe disability who receives certain qualifying benefits.
-The caregiver, at the time of the claim, must be aged 16 to 65 and earn £101 a week or less and not be a full-time student.
+Carer's allowance (noncontributory, partially means tested): Paid to a person who forgoes full-time work to provide at least 35 hours a week of care for a person with a severe disability who receives certain qualifying benefits.
+The caregiver, at the time of the claim, must be aged 16 to 65 and earn £110 a week or less and not be a full-time student.

-Disability living allowance, attendance allowance, and carer's allowance are payable abroad as long as a person ordinarily resides in Great Britain.
+Disability living allowance, attendance allowance, and carer's allowance are payable abroad as long as a person ordinarily resides in the United Kingdom.
 A temporary absence of up to 26 weeks does not affect entitlement.
 The personal independence payment is payable for up to 13 weeks of temporary absence abroad, or for up to 26 weeks if the absence is for medical treatment.

-Widowed parent's allowance: The deceased received or was entitled to receive an old-age pension at the date of death.
+Widowed parent's allowance (contributory): The deceased received or was entitled to receive an old-age pension at the date of death.
 Paid to a widow(er) or civil partner younger than the state pension age who is receiving a child benefit for at least one child whose parent was the deceased.
 Also paid to pregnant widows.